Etale cohomology of diamonds: Cohomologically smooth morphisms

 commutes with arbitrary direct sums if and only if for all constructible sheaves $\mathcal F$ of $\Fl$-vector spaces on $Y_\et$ and all $i\geq 0$, the $!$-pushforward $R^if_! \mathcal F$ is constructible on $X_\et$. \end{proposition}

 \begin{proof} First, we claim that $Y$ satisfies the hypothesis of Proposition~\ref{prop:constructiblecompactderivedfull}.
 For this, we have to see that for any quasicompact separated \'etale map $j: U\to Y$, the $\ell$-cohomological dimension of $U_\et$ is bounded by $N$, for some fixed integer $N$.
-Here, we claim that we can take $N=2\dimtrg f$.
-Indeed, let $\overline{U}^{/X}\to X$ be the canonical compactification of $U\to X$; then, using Lemma~\ref{lem:qcopenpushforward}, it suffices to show that the $\ell$-cohomological dimension of $\overline{U}^{/X}$ is bounded by $2\dimtrg f$.
-As $\pi_0 X$ is profinite, this can be checked on connected components of $\pi_0 X$, so we can assume that $X=\Spa(C,C^+)$ is connected.
-As $\overline{U}^{/X}\to X$ is proper, Theorem~\ref{thm:properbasechangepartpropvsopen} allows us to restrict to sheaves concentrated on the fiber of $\overline{U}^{/X}$ over the closed point of $|X|$.
-But then Proposition~\ref{prop:cohombounded} combined with $\dim f\leq \dimtrg f$ and $\cdim_\ell G_y\leq \dimtrg f$ finishes the argument.
+Here, we can take $N=3\dimtrg f$ by Theorem~\ref{thm:dimtrgfinitecohomdim} (and as $X$ has cohomological dimension $0$).

 Now it follows from Proposition~\ref{prop:constructiblecompactderivedfull} that both $D_\et(Y,\Fl)$ and $D_\et(X,\Fl)$ are compactly generated, with compact objects given by bounded complexes whose cohomology sheaves are constructible.
 It is easy to see that the second condition is equivalent to the condition that $Rf_!: D_\et(Y,\Fl)\to D_\et(X,\Fl)$ preserves compact objects.
-It follows from adjunction that $Rf^!$ commutes with arbitrary direct sums if and only if $Rf_!$ preserves compact objects, so we get the result. \end{proof}
+It follows from adjunction that $Rf^!$ commutes with arbitrary direct sums if and only if $Rf_!$ preserves compact objects (this simple but powerful observation goes back to Neeman, \cite{NeemanJAMS}), so we get the result. \end{proof}

 Finally, we can give the definition of cohomological smoothness.